• Skip to primary navigation

 labeled picture of ingredients for turkish pistachio baklava

-What is The Best Butter For Pistachio Baklava?
+What is The Best Butter For It?

+Butter is the key ingredient for making this easy baklava recipe.
 It is essential to clarify the butter before using it as the milk solids will burn quickly and will give black spots on the baklava.

-Alternatively, you can use ghee.
+Alternatively, you can use melted ghee.
 Use good quality unsalted butter and don't skimp on it!
-There are only a few ingredients you will need to make this indulgent & rich dessert so make sure you use the best quality ones for the best results.
+You will need only a few ingredients to make this indulgent & rich dessert so make sure you use the best quality ones for the best results.

-What Filo Pastry to Use For Pistachio Baklava?
+What Filo Pastry to Use?

-Use paper-thin filo sheets, not thick ones.
+Use paper-thin filo sheets, not thick phyllo sheets.
 I buy the Au Ble D'or brand here in the UK which is perfect for making baklava.
 They are sold fresh so there is no need to defrost them.
+You can also find thin phyllo dough in the freezer section of most large grocery shops.
+They are usually near the frozen pie crust and puff pastry.

 If you want to be adventurous and make your own filo pastry for Pistachio Baklava, check out my Homemade Turkish Baklava Recipe to learn how to make authentic Baklava from scratch.